commpaslab/publicinterestdata2020/docs/schedule.md

 * Ben Green.
 2018. ["Data Science as Political Action: Grounding Data Science in a Politics of Justice."](https://arxiv.org/pdf/1811.03435) arXiv preprint arXiv:1811.03435.
 Part 2, pages 29-46.

 Assignment (due by 2pm 11/20)
+* Team peer review of another team's data report 2 in slack/project
-* Draft Project Status Report in slack/project
+* Team data report 4 in slack/project

 ### 12/4 (ish) in lieu of our final exam time